 Clinical Instructor, Radiation Oncology - Radiation Physics

-Bio Dr Skinner is a Board certified therapeutic medical physicist with a research background in synchrotron x-ray scattering, neutron scattering, molecular dynamics and Monte Carlo computational modelling.
+Bio Dr Skinner is a Board certified therapeutic medical physicist with interests in novel 3D printed devices and a research background in synchrotron x-ray scattering, neutron scattering, molecular dynamics and Monte Carlo computational modelling.

 Kendric C. Smith

 Current Research and Scholarly Interests The photochemistry and radiation chemistry of DNA, the genetic control and biochemical bases of the multiple pathways of DNA repair, and the roles of DNA repair processes in radiation and spontaneous mutagenesis.
 Over 190 papers have been published on these and related topics.

 Quaovi Hemeka Sodji

 Recipient of the B. Leonard Holman Research Pathway by the American Board of Radiology

 Scott G. Soltys, MD